TKM (karting): History

 The TKM karting class was created in 1989 by the British-based kart manufacturer, Tal-Ko.
 The company owner Alan Turney started the class with the ambition of keeping the large costs of kart racing down while maintaining a level of competitive and equal racing.
-To maintain the lower prices, only British registered homologated chassis were allowed, along with a Tal-Ko designed engine and hard compound tyres by Maxxis.
+To maintain the lower prices, only British registered homologated chassis were allowed, along with a Tal-Ko designed engine and hard compound tyres by Maxxis, Maxxis green TKM before now being replaced by Maxxis Sports TKM for the 2025 season.

 The original uptake of the class was successful and with the lower costs involved, the class soared in popularity through the 90s, becoming the UK's most popular karting formula.
 The TKM Festivals of the late nineties saw over 100 entrants in both senior and junior classes and from this boom the class boasts several current Formula 1 drivers amongst its former racers.

 Through second half of the 2000s Tal-Ko introduced a range of new rules for the 2-stroke class in regards to tyres, chassis and engine regulations.
 With these new rules the class became more relevant and so the numbers of entrants stabilised, despite a mixed set of reactions from people in the sport.
 It still offers a large field in the Super 1 National Kart Championships and at some club circuits in the UK.
-Most prevalently the class still finds healthy grids at Kimbolton, Shenington Kart Club and Rissington Kart Club.
+Most prevalently the class still finds healthy grids at Kimbolton and Rissington Kart Club.

 Tal-Ko also introduced a 4-stroke class, which ran on 200cc 4-stroke engines.
 The series has never been as popular or successful as the 2-stroke TKM class and does not offer a Super One grid.